thiernothierno/SQL-Projects/Netflix Movies and Shows Analysis/SQL.md

 ```

-### 10 : Find each year and the average numbers of content release by India on netflix
+### 10 : Find each year and the average numbers of content release by United States on netflix
 ### Return top 5 years wiht highest avg content release.
 ```
 select